FAQs

 Examples of social and professional impact:

-*Having discovered something unique in her training skills, the administration granted her a salary increase without her asking for,
+*Having discovered something unique in her training skills, the administration granted her a salary increase without her request,

-*A social worker from a country suffering war and conflicts, regained hope in herself, in her people and in a potential change and expressed the will to return back home with effective tools,
+*A social worker from a war-torn country, and after just completing the first phase of her studies, regained hope in herself, in her people and in potential change and expressed the will to return home with effective tools;

-*She founded a non-violent school, a first-of-its-kind initiative in her country, and said that AUNOHR bestowed to her a way of life,
+*She founded a nonviolent kindergarten, a first-of-its-kind initiative in her country and said that AUNOHR has bestowed a new approach in her life,

-*Thanks to his specialization at AUNOHR, he convinced his second university to introduce a new course about the culture of non-violence, a first-of-its-kind initiative, and he was nominated as instructor in an unprecedented case,
+*Thanks to his specialization at AUNOHR, he convinced the university in which he works as an instructor to introduce a new course about the culture of nonviolence, in a first-of-its-kind initiative, and he was viewed by other universities as being equipped with unparalleled skills;

-*He has been militant for many years and has a well-known social and political role, but when he studied the strategies of non-violent action at AUNOHR and began applying parts of it, with others around him, he felt that the effectiveness of the activity varied and became professional and rich in tools and ideas,
+*He had been an activist for many years and had had a well-known social and political role, but when he studied the strategies of nonviolent action at AUNOHR and began applying parts of them, along with others, he felt that the effectiveness of his activity underwent a dramatic change;

-*She did not truly anticipate how amazingly her specialization will change her life and career and opens new job opportunities with steadily increasing financial revenue;
+*She did not truly anticipate how drastically her specialization would change her life and career and open new job opportunities everyday with increasing financial rewards;

-*She became an accredited trainer at several leading banks in Lebanon and a number of Arab countries, with very high financial allowances,
+*She has become a certified trainer at several leading companies in Lebanon and Arab countries, with very high financial allowances;

-*Specializing in conflict management and non-violent mediation gave him an advantage in his profession as a lawyer and opened up new and qualitative opportunities,
+*Specializing in conflict management and nonviolent mediation has given him an advantage in his profession as a lawyer and opened up new and qualitative opportunities;

-*A television station asked her with great interest to prepare a program on the culture of non-violence, which was the first-of-its-kind in the region with great impact on the audience, and which opened to her new professional opportunities,
+*A television station eagerly asked her to prepare a program on the culture of nonviolence, which proved to be the first-of-its-kind in the region;

 See: The students’ Testimonials